PrivateSky/callflow/README.markdown

 ### fail(<list of variables>)

-    callback.fail(...)
+    functionReference.fail(...)

-> call the function when a promise given as argument has failed.
+> call the functionReference when a promise given as argument has failed.
 The callback will be called with an Error.

 ### timeout(timeout, <list of variables>)

-    callback.timeout(...)
+    functionReference.timeout(...)

 > like fail, but also get called if any promise given as arguments is unfulfilled until timeout expires.
 The callback will be called with an Error.
 > Do not use both fail and and timeout, they will be both called!